Through the Blue

 COASTAL DRIVES, SEASIDE TOWNS & THERMAL SPRINGS

-A once especially scenic seaside road runs from Limni to Rovies and Edipsos in the northeast.
+A scenic seaside road runs from Limni to Rovies and Edipsos in the northeast.
 And while the fires consumed Limni and Rovies, it self-extinguished in Ilia before reaching the thermal spring spa town and port of Edipsos.

-• Limni Sea in North Evia
+Baroux in Limni, North Evia

 Limni's beach